Piccadilly line: Station lifts and escalators

 Most original deep-level stations were installed with lifts and stairs, with some descending directly down to platform level.
 Many of these were given an overhaul in the 1930s with escalators replacing lifts for quicker passenger flow.
-Underground stations on the Cockfosters extension were built with access mainly via escalators; each station shaft are able to fit three escalators, but some stations had two escalators with a stairwell by the middle.
+Underground stations on the Cockfosters extension were built with access mainly via escalators; each station shaft was able to fit three escalators, but some stations had two escalators with a stairwell in the middle.
 Escalators at Bounds Green, Wood Green and Manor House travel at 165 ft per minute, which were then the quickest on the network.
 All of the original lifts were either replaced by new equipment or were converted to escalators.
-Alperton was the only above ground station to have an escalator, which was transferred over from the Festival of Britain, but was decommissioned in 1988.
+Alperton was the only above-ground station to have an escalator, which was transferred over from the Festival of Britain, but was decommissioned in 1988.
 Stations such as Green Park and King's Cross St Pancras were installed with new lifts to provide step-free access to every platform by the 2012 Summer Olympics.

 Services

 A Metropolitan line train at Uxbridge, with a Piccadilly line train to the left.
 This section is shared between the two lines.

 Journey times on the Piccadilly line are usually around an hour and a half.
 Train dwell times are slightly longer at some stations, such as at Heathrow Terminals 4 and 5 stations.
 The former requires 8 minutes, while the latter needs 7 minutes to coordinate with the alternate Heathrow service schedule.
 The busiest section, as of 2016, is between King's Cross St Pancras and Russell Square.
 This is expected to expand, between Holloway Road and Holborn in the 2040s.
 The central section between Earl's Court and King's Cross St Pancras is in Fare Zone 1, to Manor House and Turnham Green in Zone 2, and to Bounds Green, Park Royal and Northfields in Zone 3; to Southgate, Sudbury Hill and Hounslow Central in Zone 4, to Cockfosters, Hatton Cross and Eastcote in Zone 5, and to Uxbridge and Heathrow Terminals in Zone 6.
-79 trains are required to operate a 24 trains per hour (tph) peak-hour service on the line, while typical off-peak services are generally as follows (as of 6 July 2020):
+79 trains are required to operate a 24 trains per hour (tph) peak-hour service on the line, while typical off-peak services are generally as follows (as of 12 January 2026):